About HTTP header

 responses from caches stored in themselves.
 By using

-to inform browsers how long the response
+max-age to inform browsers how long the response

 can be reused, it is possible to reduce the extra traffic load